biplobmanna/biplobmanna.github.io/_posts/2022-08-12-jailbreaking-my-kindle-8.md

 I followed the steps mentioned in the post, and it was a smooth sailing in the beginning.
 But, failure is part of the process.
 I got stuck in a step in the _Jailbreak_ part of the process. <br>
 > Copy ${YOUR_DEVICE}-${YOUR_FW_VERSION}.zip to .demo/

 The problem was simple: I did not know the correct name of my device.
-My search queries did not yeild the correct result I was looking for, and the results that it yeilded led me down the wrong path.
+My search queries did not yield the correct result I was looking for, and the results that it yielded led me down the wrong path.

 I tried to [find the name of my device using the serial number the list](https://www.howtogeek.com/733834/how-to-tell-what-kindle-model-you-have/#moka_anchor_how_to_tell_table) and that led me down to believe that my **_Kindle 8_** was called _Kindle Basic 8_ or **_KB8_** in short.<br>
 However, this was not among the list of devices present inside the ZIP file.
 Bummer!